Corporate Governance Seal

 a.
 Does the GOCC have a policy that stipulates board papers for Board of Directors / Commissioners meetings be provided to the Board at least three (3) working days in advance of the board meeting?

-As stated in Part V Reading and Approval of the Minutes ( in lines 98 to 100) of the TPB 16th Board Meeting dated 1 September 2016.
-Presently, the prescribed period for submission of Board meeting materials is five (5) working days prior to the Board Meeting.
+Does the GOCC have a policy that stipulates board papers for Board of Directors / Commissioners meetings be provided to the Board at least three (3) working days in advance of the board meeting? – As stated in Part V Reading and Approval of the Minutes (in lines 98 to 100) of the TPB 16th Board Meeting dated 1 September 2016.
+Presently, the Secretariat submits the meeting materials within 3-4 working days prior to the Board Meeting.

 Minutes of the TPB 16th Board Meeting